junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Go!"
 Jimmy yells desperately, waving at Ellen.
 Ellen might still have a chance, but he definitely doesn't now.

 Ellen glances at the angels, shooting the next closest two, then looks back at him.
 Her eyes conflicted.
+Jo's voice is still shouting in the background, muffled by the thunderous sound of angels' fluttering and landing.

 "You promised."
 Jimmy begs.
 "Go!
 Please!
+Your daughter needs you!
+They all need you!
 I can hold them off.
 I can hold them all off!"

 The next angel drops closer to Jimmy than to Ellen.

-Jimmy drags himself up into a sitting position, waving his hands at the angels.
+Jimmy drags himself up into a half-sitting, half-crawling position, waving his hands at the angels.
 "Hey!
 Are you looking for me?"

 The closest angel strides toward him immediately.
 So does the next one.
 And then the next ten.